Who has it?

 If you get antibiotic pills, make sure you take them all even if you start to feel better – otherwise the infection might not go away completely.

-How do you keep from getting Gonorrhea?
+How can you protect yourself from getting gonorrhea?

-If you’re sexually active and under 25, you should get tested for Gonorrhea every year – better safe than sorry.
+If you’re sexually active and under 25, you should get tested for gonorrhea every year – better safe than sorry.

 What’s the worst that could happen?

-For women, a Gonorrhea infection can lead to Pelvic Inflammatory Disease (PID), an infection of parts of the reproductive system, like the uterus, ovaries, and fallopian tubes.
-That means if you have Gonorrhea and you don’t get it treated, you might not be able to have babies if and when you want to.
-If a woman has gonorrhea while she is pregnant, Gonorrhea could harm the baby’s eyes during birth.
+For women, a gonorrhea infection can lead to pelvic inflammatory disease (PID), an infection of parts of the reproductive system, like the uterus, ovaries, and fallopian tubes.
+That means if you have gonorrhea and you don’t get it treated, you might not be able to have babies if and when you want to.
+If a woman has gonorrhea while she is pregnant, gonorrhea could harm the baby’s eyes during birth.